du82/quartz-1/content/index.md

 enableToc: "false"
 date: 2024-01-01
 ---
 This is the place where I share my thoughts.
-It was [[My 2024 New Years resolution]] to create a digital garden and write something interesting to be shared every Monday.
+It was [[My 2024 New Years resolution]] to create a digital garden and write something interesting to be shared every Monday. [[My 2024 New Years resolution#Regarding copyright]], this site is licensed in a way that will please you, but not please corporations.

 My latest post is [[Conquer the stack]] where I think about the evolution of the internet and how you can reclaim your sovereignty from Big Tech and Big Govt.

 I think you should read about [[The tragedy of Discord]] and why you should not use it for your community.

-> [!info]
+### About me
-> Coming from Quartz 3?
-See the [[migrating from Quartz 3|migration guide]] for the differences between Quartz 3 and Quartz 4 and how to migrate.
+I am an average guy who cares a lot about #privacy and #sovereignty and has worked for multiple companies that develop encrypted #chat-apps.